carbon-io/carbon-io/README.md

 * Building robust command-line interfaces
 * JSON-Schema validation
 * API documentation (auto-generated)
-*

-Carbon.io has a highly declarative and modular style that is different from most application programming frameworks and that is quite fun to code in.

-Carbon.io is easy to learn.
+Carbon.io has a highly declarative and modular style that is different from most application programming frameworks and that is quite fun to code in and easy to learn.
 We recommend starting with the [Quick start](doc/GettingStarted.md) guide and then trying out some of the many examples in our [examples repository](https://github.com/carbon-io/examples).
 Then dive into the [user guide]() to learn more advanced concepts.

 Contents
 -------